OksanaIarygina/Turbulence-from-inflation/README.md

 # Turbulence-from-inflation
 Animations from lattice simulations of turbulence from inflation.

-## Magnetic power spectrum
+## Magnetic energy spectrum

-This animation shows the evolution of the magnetic field power spectrum throughout inflation, reheating, and the subsequent radiation-dominated era.
+This animation shows the evolution of the magnetic field energy spectrum throughout inflation, reheating, and the subsequent radiation-dominated era.
 The vertical dashed line marks the peak scale of the power spectrum.
 The colors indicate four distinct stages:

 1) **Inflation** (with the end of inflation at N=0) and towards the maximal magnetic field amplification at N=0.54 (blue).
 2) **Reheating and the onset of inflaton-driven turbulence** from N=0.54 to N=6.44 (violet).
 The peak moves toward smaller wavenumbers, indicating the onset of the inverse cascade.